| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 expands into the sponge bone and adheres also

 firmly to the surface of the prosthesis components.
+The bone cement hardens within 10

 minutes.
 The hard cement then acts as a